Pages

 I stumbled across Foyles' flagship shop by chance a few years ago while I was exploring Soho, and have returned virtually every time I've visited London since.
 It's by far one of the largest bookshops in the country, boasting (apparently) 200,000 different titles across a staggering four miles of shelving.
 A book lover's paradise if ever there was one.

-As the large sign above the stairs proclaims as you walk in: "Welcome book lover, you are among friends."
+The large sign above the stairs proclaims as you walk in: "Welcome book lover, you are among friends."

 Harrowden Books, Finedon

-Harrowden Books of Finedon is my favourite local independent bookshop, and claims to be the best in Northamptonshire.
+Harrowden Books of Finedon is my favourite local independent bookshop and claims to be the best in Northamptonshire.
 The shop is crammed full of reasonably-priced and good condition new and second-hand books, and (surprisingly for a second-hand bookshop) it's actually really well organised.
 I've picked up some great finds there in the past.

 They also have a range of antique books, which are well out of my price range but still nice to admire from afar!